Apply for OSAP

 Step 5: Confirmation of enrolment

-- SAFA will confirm your enrolment with the Ministry of Advanced Education and Skills Development (MAESD).
-You will receive your funding 7-10 days after the confirmation of enrolment is completed.
+- SAFA will confirm your enrolment with the Ministry of Training, Colleges and Universities.
+Funding is released 7-10 days after the confirmation of enrolment is completed.

 Confirm your enrolment with OSAP